anttisalonen/progbook/rst/git2.rst

 This simple Python script generates a new file with some numbers in it.

+Now, let's assume we're developing this script together with another developer.
+We think the values that the script outputs above should be changed.
+At the same time, the other developer thinks the script should output three values instead of two.
+Let's simulate this.

-Now, let's make two branches from master, such that both branches have some changes to this file:
+We both make our changes locally in different *branches* which are branched from master.
+In the end both branches should have made some changes to this file:

 * The first branch should be called "values" and change the values being written to a file
 * The second branch should be called "three" and write three values in the file instead of two

 Let's then merge the two branches in master.
 As there's no obvious way to merge the two branches we'll end up in conflict which we'll have to resolve manually.

-Why would you do this?
-This could happen because we're confused with what we're doing, or because we're working in a team and making conflicting changes, or because we want to pick different changes from different versions to create a new version.
+Apart from this example of working in a team and making conflicting changes, this could also happen if we want to pick different changes from different versions to create a new version.
 While we'll do this work on local branches, in general the principle is the same when working with remote code, e.g. code from other people.

 Let's then create a new branch where we want to change the values that are being saved in the file such that they're 0.0 and 1.0: